World Mission Sunday, organized by the Propagation of the Faith

 Pope Francis in his message for the World Mission Sunday 2021 says “things were not always easy.
 The first Christians began the life of faith amid hostility and hardship.
 Experiences of marginalization and imprisonment combined with internal and external struggles that seemed to contradict and even negate what they had seen and heard.
 Yet, rather than a difficulty or an obstacle leading them to step back or close in on themselves, those experiences impelled them to turn problems, conflicts and difficulties into opportunities for mission.

 The same holds true for us: our own times are not easy.
-The pandemic has brought to the fore and amplified the pain, the solitude, the poverty and the injustices experienced by so many people.
+The mass immigration world wide and the many wars have amplified the pain, the solitude, the poverty and the injustices experienced by so many people.
 It has unmasked our false sense of security and revealed the brokenness and polarization quietly growing in our midst.
 Those who are most frail and vulnerable have come to feel even more so.
 We have experienced discouragement, disillusionment and fatigue; nor have we been immune from a growing negativity that stifles hope”.

 The theme of this year’s World Mission Day